tpvasconcelos/ridgeplot/docs/development/contributing.md

 ## Release process

-- ridgeplot uses the [SemVer](https://semver.org/) (`MAJOR.MINOR.PATCH`) versioning standard.
-- You can determine the latest release version by running `git describe --tags --abbrev=0` on the master branch.

-### Release steps

-1. Review the `## Unreleased changes` section in CHANGES.md by checking for consistency in format and, if necessary, refactoring related entries into relevant subsections (e.g. Features, Docs, Bugfixes, Security, etc).
+1. Review the `## Unreleased changes` section in CHANGES.md by checking for consistency in format and, if necessary, refactoring related entries into relevant subsections (e.g. _Features_, _Docs_, _Bugfixes_, _Security_, etc).
+Take a look at previous release notes for guidance and try to keep it consistent.
-    - Submit a pull request with these changes.
-You may use the `"Update release notes for X.X.X release"` template for the pull request title.
+2. Submit a pull request with these changes only and use the `"Cleanup release notes for X.X.X release"` template for the pull request title. ridgeplot uses the [SemVer](https://semver.org/) (`MAJOR.MINOR.PATCH`) versioning standard.
+You can determine the latest release version by running `git describe --tags --abbrev=0` on the master branch.
+Based on this, you can determine the next release version by incrementing the MAJOR, MINOR, or PATCH.
+   More on this on the next section.
+For now, just make sure you merge this pull request into the master branch before continuing.
-2. Use the [bumpversion](https://github.com/peritus/bumpversion) utility to bump the current version.
+3. Use the [bumpversion](https://github.com/peritus/bumpversion) utility to bump the current version.
 This utility will automatically bump the current version, and issue a relevant commit and git tag.
 E.g.,
    ```shell
    # Bump MAJOR version (e.g., 0.4.2 -> 1.0.0)